phenogit/phenogit.github.io/kit-korner-notes.markdown

                     3C: Natural, non-forcing
                     3D: Natural, non-forcing
                     3H: Natural, non-forcing

+    A non-jump to 2N in competition is never natural.
+    If game is logically possible, 2N is a relay to 3C assumed to show a weak hand somewhere, while 3-level calls (including a raise) are stronger.
+    If game is not logically possible, 2N is takeout presumably for the minors, and 3-level bids are just competitive.

     Pass of a redouble of a takeout double is always penalties, unless both of the following conditions are met:
         1) The opponents are at the 1-level.